 - Ensure that the mechanical structure of the gate complies with current national standards and that it is suitable for automation.
 For this check, refer to the information specified on the gate dataplate.
-Important This product cannot be used to automate a gate that is not already efficient and safe; furthermore it cannot solve defects caused by incorrect gate installation or poor maintenance. - Manually move the gate in both directions (opening/closing) and ensure that friction is constant throughout travel (there must be no points of increased or decreased force). - If the leaf is fitted in a pedestrian pass door or a door onto the leaf movement area, ensure that this door does not obstruct normal travel, and install a suitable interlock device if necessary. - Manually move the gate to any position; leave it stationary and ensure that it does not move when left. - Ensure that the space around the site of gearmotor installation enables safe and easy manual gate release. - Ensure that the selected surfaces for installation of the various devices are solid and guarantee a stable fixture; as regards photocells, select a flat surface that guarantees correct alignment between photocells (Tx and Rx). - Ensure that all devices to be installed are in a sheltered location and protected against the risk of accidental impact.
+Important This product cannot be used to automate a gate that is not already efficient and safe; furthermore it cannot solve defects caused by incorrect gate installation or poor maintenance. - Manually move the gate in both directions (opening/closing) and ensure that friction is constant throughout travel (there must be no points of increased or decreased force). - If the leaf is fitted in a pedestrian pass door or a door onto the leaf movement area, ensure that this door does not obstruct normal travel, and install a suitable interlock device if necessary. - Manually move the gate to any position; leave it stationary and ensure that it does not move when left. - Ensure that there is no risk of gate derailing or risks of exit from the tracks. - Ensure that the space around the site of gearmotor installation enables safe and easy manual gate release.

+- Make sure that the area where the gearmotor is fixed is not subject to flooding.
+If necessary, mount the gearmotor raised from the ground. - Ensure that the selected surfaces for installation of the various devices are solid and guarantee a stable fixture; as regards photocells, select a flat surface that guarantees correct alignment between photocells (Tx and Rx). - Ensure that all devices to be installed are in a sheltered location and protected against the risk of accidental impact.